Frequently Asked Questions

-Each of our six cottages and apartments has a fully furnished kitchen with a gas oven, refrigerator, microwave oven, dishes, pots, pans, and utensils.
+Each of our six cottages and apartments has a fully furnished kitchen with a gas stovetop and oven, refrigerator, microwave oven, dishes, pots, pans, and utensils.
 All cottages and apartments have hot and cold running water.
-Most cottages have a fireplace, while our honeymoon cottage has a wood stove.
+Most cottages have a fireplace, while our one-bedroom cottage has a wood stove.
 All bed, bath, and kitchen linens are provided.
-For more information and pictures showing our facilities and other amenities, please visit the “Accommodations” page above.
+For more information and pictures showing our cottages and other amenities, please visit the “Features and Amenities” page above.

-Outside, we have beautifully landscaped gardens, a half basketball court, a grass soccer/volleyball play area, swings, curved slide, glider swing, climbing bars, sandbox and a tree fort available for fun and enjoyment.
-The Meeting Hall has a fireplace, table tennis, shuffle board, and the Library has a variety of books and board games.
+Outside, we have beautifully landscaped gardens, a gazebo, bench swings, a half basketball court, a grass soccer/volleyball play area, swings, curved slide, glider swing, climbing bars, sandbox and a tree fort available for fun and enjoyment.
+The Meeting Hall has a fireplace, table tennis, and shuffle board, and the Library has a variety of Christian books, along with some board games.

-Port-a-cribs/Pack ‘n Plays and high chairs are available in limited number.
-Please request extra equipment you need on your “Reservation Request” form.
+Pack ‘n Plays and high chairs are available in limited number.
+Please request extra equipment you need on your Reservations form.

 I'm arriving/leaving on my coding day.
 What do I do?

 Baguio City does enforce vehicle coding.
 “No Drive Days” are differentiated noting the last digit of the vehicle license plate.
 They are as follows: